Call for Papers

 This year’s event is thus an attempt to bring together practitioners’ experiences working on different dimensions of International Relations – diplomatic corps, INGOs, commerce, sports, pedagogy, and cultural institutions, to name a few – and the empirical and theoretical knowledge of scholars involved in the study of realm of the international.
 It also provides a venue for academics and practitioners to discuss various opportunities and challenges that come with forging cooperation between scholarship and practice to forward the interests of the Philippines in the world.

 Proponents of accepted proposals from outside the Philippines will receive limited travel and accommodation subsidy.
+Grantees shall be reimbursed upon submission of receipts.
 Moreover, workshop participants shall be privileged to present their research during the PHISO’s Third International Conference on 09-10 November 2019.
 Furthermore, submitted papers that are of consistently high quality and coherently centered around the theme shall be considered for PHISO’s flagship publications, to wit:

 The Global South Journal of International Studies (GSJIS, in progress)